The "Mail Plane"

 A RASS community is typically a cattle station or an Indigenous community with a population ranging from six people to approximately 200 people.
 The population of a typical RASS community may change during the mustering or wet season.

 There are 10 geographic regions under the RASS Scheme, with air operators contracted by the Australian Government to provide a regular air transport service.
-The RASS scheme subsidises flights to 268 remote communities throughout Queensland, Northern Territory, South Australia, Western Australia and Tasmania, including 86 Indigenous communities.
+The RASS scheme subsidises flights to 269 remote communities throughout Queensland, Northern Territory, South Australia, Western Australia and Tasmania, including many Indigenous communities.

 Application process for communities

-Communities wishing to apply for a regular air service under the RASS Scheme should read the RASS Guidelines and RASS Eligibility Criteria and complete a RASS Application Form.
+Communities wishing to apply for a regular air service under the RASS Scheme should read the RASS Eligibility Criteria and complete a RASS Application Form.

 - Having a demonstrated need for a weekly service